n9iu7pk/Tails2Arm/README.md

 Tools to port tails to arm
 ==========================
-There is one main objective for this repository: Port Tails to arm platforms.
+There is only one and main objective for this repository: Porting Tails to arm platforms (see https://labs.riseup.net/code/issues/10972).

-This GitHub project will contain any tools, scripts and documentations to setup and run a package build environment.
+This GitHub project is dedicated to contain any tools, scripts and documentations to help anybody to setup and run an arm build and an arm package build environment.
+This arm environment will not qualify as reproducible.
+All scripts and tools are a) to document and understand and b) to make it easier to set um this arm environment.
+Again: It is NOT intended to build up a reproducible build environment.

+If you like to contribute porting tails to arm, visit https://labs.riseup.net/code/issues/10972 and https://labs.riseup.net/code/issues/11677.
+Current state is still a cross compiling problem see http://wiki.qemu.org/Features/tcg-multithread (also https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=769983 and http://patches.linaro.org/patch/32473/), see also below.

+If you like to contribute to tails development in general, there is a description of the Tails dev and build environments (reproducible) on https://tails.boum.org/contribute/how/code/ and https://tails.boum.org/contribute/build/.

-But it won't never contain any Tails sources: For tails source code please see git repositories, more informations on https://tails.boum.org.
+Please note: this repository shouldn't/won't never contain any Tails sources: For Tails source code please see git repositories, more informations on https://tails.boum.org.

 How to set up the build debian environment?
 ===========================================